On Ulam widths of finitely presented infinite simple groups: Preliminaries.

 \begin{lem} Let $G$ be a group so that $G/[G,G]\cong \mathbf{Z}^k$ for some $k\in \mathbf{N}$ and let $S\subset G, |S|=k$ be such that there is a homomorphism of $G$ with image an abelian group, so that the image of $S$ under this homomorphism generates a copy of $\mathbf{Z}^{k}$.
 Then the group $H=\langle S,[G,G]\rangle$ is a finite index subgroup of $G$ and $S$ is a weak generating set for $H$. \end{lem}

 \begin{proof} By our hypothesis, there is a homomorphism $G\to K$ where $K$ is an abelian group such that the image of $S$ under this freely generates a copy of $\mathbf{Z}^{|S|}$.
-Since this must pass through the abelianization map, this means that the image of $S$ in the abelianization map also generates a copy of $\mathbf{Z}^{|S|}$ (and indeed $K=G/[G,G]$).
-Since $|S|$ equals the rank of the torsion-free abelianization $G/[G,G]$, this image is a finite index subgroup of the abelianization, and whose inverse image in $G$ is the finite index subgroup $H=\langle S,[G,G]\rangle$.
+Since this must pass through the abelianization map, this means that the image of $S$ in the abelianization map also generates a copy of $\mathbf{Z}^{|S|}=\mathbf{Z}^k$, and indeed $K=G/[G,G]$.
+Since $|S|$ equals the rank of the torsion-free abelianization $G/[G,G]$, the image of $S$ under this map is a finite index subgroup of the abelianization, and whose inverse image in $G$ is the finite index subgroup $H=\langle S,[G,G]\rangle$.
 The fact that $S$ is a weak generating set for $H$ follows immediately. \end{proof}